 Many civilizations prized pearls.
 One Persian legend describes how pearls were created when a rainbow met the earth after a storm.
 Ancient Egyptians prized pearls so much that they were buried with them.
 The ancient Japanese believed that pearls were created from the tears of mythical creatures, such as mermaids, nymphs, and angels.
 They are believed to attract wealth and luck as well as offer protection and have been said to symbolize the purity, generosity, integrity, and loyalty of its wearer.

 This Victorian example is set in 15k gold with 5 split pearls and is hallmarked for London, 1884.
 It weighs 2g and is a size 6.
-Two pearls likely replaces.
+Two pearls likely replaced.
 You will receive the pictured ring.

 * Props used in photos, such as antique boxes, are not included in purchases.
 Your item will come boxed and packaged in Black Umbrella Jewelry custom packaging.